-- A. For purposes of this section the term "small remote seller" shall mean a new remote seller which has gross national remote sales of no more than five million dollars (\$5,000,000.00) as calculated pursuant to Section 610 of this Agreement and shall include sellers which would be "new remote sellers" but for the fact that they had gross national remote sales of less than five hundred thousand dollars (\$500,000.00) as calculated pursuant to Section 610 of this Agreement. - B. Member states shall begin paying compensation to a "new remote seller" upon submission of the seller's initial return filed after the effective date of the member state's authorization for compensation that meets the standards of Section 608.
-Notwithstanding the rates of compensation established by a member state pursuant to Section 608, compensation paid to a "new small remote sellers" may elect to receive for a six months period beginning with the first month that such sellers collect a Member State's tax shall be calculated based on the following rates: Rate I shall be three percent (3%), rate 2 shall be one and one half percent (1.5%) and rate3 shall three fourths of one percent (0.75%) twenty percent (20%) of the tax collected and due(except for the compensation amount to be retained by the small remote seller) to a state in a month not to exceed compensation of eighty-five dollars (\$85.00) in any month in lieu of compensation calculated using the rates of compensation established by a member state pursuant to Section 608.
+A. For purposes of this section the term "small remote seller" shall mean a new remote seller which has gross national remote sales of no more than five million dollars (\$5,000,000.00) as calculated pursuant to Section 610 of this Agreement and shall include sellers which would be "new remote sellers" but for the fact that they had gross national remote sales of less than five hundred thousand dollars (\$500,000.00) as calculated pursuant to Section 610 of this Agreement.

+B. Member states shall begin paying compensation to a "new remote seller" upon submission of the seller's initial return filed after the effective date of the member state's authorization for compensation that meets the standards of Section 608.
+Notwithstanding the rates of compensation established by a member state pursuant to Section 608, compensation paid to a "new small remote sellers" may elect to receive for a six months period beginning with the first month that such sellers collect a Member State's tax shall be calculated based on the following rates: Rate I shall be three percent (3%), rate 2 shall be one and one half percent (1.5%) and rate3 shall three fourths of one percent (0.75%) twenty percent (20%) of the tax collected and due(except for the compensation amount to be retained by the small remote seller) to a state in a month not to exceed compensation established by a member state pursuant to Section 608.
 Such election shall be for a six month period beginning with the first month that such seller collects a member state's tax.
-After such six month period, the rates used to calculate compensation for such seller shall be those rates established by the member state pursuant to Section 608.
+After such six month period beginning with the first month that such seller collects a member state is tax.
+After such six month period beginning with the first month that such seller collects a member state's tax.
+After such six month period, the rates used to calculate compensation for such sellers shall be those rates established by the member state pursuant to Section 608.
 The increased amount of compensation allowed by this subsection shall be available to a "small remote seller" which begins collecting tax for a member state within the first 12 months following the date of the member state's authorization for the collection of taxes on remote sales.